 Please do NOT copy the booklets.
 That is a violation of our copyright and makes it difficult for us to continue to exist.
 The reason we sell them for only $2 is so teachers will not be tempted to copy the booklets.

-If you would like the answers to the quiz questions in the booklet, please email me at firstname.lastname@example.org and tell him your name and the school at which you teach.
+If you would like the answers to the quiz questions in the booklet, please email us at firstname.lastname@example.org and tell us your name and the school at which you teach.

 Click here to be taken to the Jackson County history page, where you can read about Fort Blount.

 Finally, on page 3 there is a reference to the use of bear oil as an insect repellant and lamp fuel.
-Longhunters would have also drank bear oil, as this clipping from a 1962 history column by Hugh Walker points out.
+Longhunters would have also drank bear oil, as this clipping (on the left) from a 1962 history column by Hugh Walker points out.

 First of all, we need to give credit to archaeologist Aaron Deter-Wolf of the Tennessee Division of Archaeology for his assistance in writing and fact-checking the content of this chapter.